orchestracities/anubis/README.md

 ### Deployment

-To be able to create tenants, the hostname of the token issuer (Keycloak) in docker and in your local system, needs to be the same, to ensure that, add the following entry in your `/etc/hosts`:
+To enable tenant creation in both Anubis and Keycloak, for obvious security reasons, the hostname of the token issuer (Keycloak) in the docker services and in your browser, needs to be the same.
+To ensure that, add the following entry in your `/etc/hosts`:

 ```console